graalvm/graalvm-demos/native-image-logging-examples/README.md

      ./buildtimeloggerinit
      ```

-     It should produce output that looks similar to:
+     It should produce the output that looks similar to:
      ```bash
      WARNING: Danger, Will Robinson!
 [Wed May 18 17:22:40 BST 2022]
      ```

-The _logging.properties_ file is processed at when the executable is built. `LoggerHolder.LOGGER` is initialized at build time and is available at runtime, therefore improving the startup time.
+The _logging.properties_ file is processed when the executable is built. `LoggerHolder.LOGGER` is initialized at build time and is available at runtime, therefore improving the startup time.
 Unless your application needs to process a custom _logging.properties_ configuration file at runtime, this approach is recommended.

 ## Runtime Logger Initialization